ipsitmantri/Digital-Filter-Design/README.md

 ---
 ## Some observations
-After realising the bandpass and bandstop filters for a given set of specifications in various forms, I was able to make the following conclusions –
+After realising the bandpass and bandstop filters for a given set of specifications in various forms, I was able to make the following conclusions:
 - Realisation using an elliptic approximation gives the least order, i.e, it requires mininum resources.
 The order of resources required is as follows (for a given set of specifications):